 Fruit: Oblong or round, red-black, edible dates, each about 1/2" in diameter.

 They contain a single seed, approximately 1/4" in diameter.
 The fruit can be eaten raw,

 Leaves: Gray-green, fan-shaped, each 3-6 ft across, with threads hanging from the

 margins of each finger.
 The fans spread out to form an open crown.
 Dead leaves remain on

 Stems: The leaf stems of mature palms have curved thorns along the margins.
 The

 leaf stems of young palms are largely without thorns.

 Roots: An extensive, fleshy and strong root system penetrates deeply in search of

-Wildlife: The palm provides a habitat for birds, mammals and even a bat species.
+Wildlife: The dead leaves of the palm provides a habitat for birds, mammals, bats,

 Toxic / Danger: Thorns on older palm leaf stems become a danger when pruned.